hevos93/discord-update-alert/README.md

 # Discord Update Alerter
 This repository defines an API that sends a webhook to a specified discord server when an update is registered.

-The API works with MongoDB and stores every update there.
+The API works with MongoDB and stores every recorded update for future use.

-Inside src:

-- api is for modularizing api handlers
-- models is for modularizing data logics
-- repositories is for modularizing databases (and in this case other API requests)
+ENV variables:
+ - API_PORT
+ - MONGO_URL
+ - Discord Webhooks
+   - CYBERPUNK2077_HOOK
+   - WITCHER3_HOOK
+   - STORMWORKS_HOOK
+   - READY_OR_NOT_HOOK

+MongoDB:
+ - Database(discord-rss)
+   - Collection (app-id)
+     - Document
+       - _id: ObjectId
+       - title: String
+       - link: String
+       - pub_date: DateTime
+       - img: String